 British postal system

 Before 1840, the British postal system was a mess.
 The recipient of the mail was required to pay postage on delivery, charged by the sheet, weight, and distance traveled.
 This postal service became expensive and restricted to the rich upper classes.
 After the Napoleonic wars, further taxes were added to compensate for the war expenses.
-After the educational reforms, Rowland Hill calculated that there was more money to be earned by lowering postage costs so that more people can afford it.
+After the educational reforms, Rowland Hill calculated that there was more money to be earned by lowering postage costs so that more people could afford it.

 The Reform